Japan National Stadium: History

 After Tokyo submitted their bid for the 2020 Summer Olympics, there was talk of possibly renovating or reconstructing the National Olympic Stadium.
 The stadium would host the opening and closing ceremonies as well as track and field events.

 In February 2012, it was confirmed that the stadium would be demolished and reconstructed, and receive a £1 billion upgrade.
-In November 2012, renderings of the new national stadium were revealed, based on a design by architect Zaha Hadid.
+In November 2012, renderings of the new national stadium were revealed, based on a design by British architect Zaha Hadid (who had designed the London Aquatics Centre for the 2012 Summer Olympics).
 The stadium was demolished in 2015 and the new one was originally scheduled to be completed in March 2019.
-The new stadium will be the venue for athletics, rugby, some football games, and the opening and closing ceremonies of the Olympics and Paralympics.
+The new stadium was to be the venue for athletics, rugby, some football games, and the opening and closing ceremonies of the Olympics and Paralympics.

 The Japanese government announced several changes to Hadid's design in May 2015, citing budget constraints, including cancelling plans to build a retractable roof and converting some permanent seating to temporary seating.
 The site area was also reduced from 71 acre to 52 acre.
 Several prominent Japanese architects, including Toyo Ito and Fumihiko Maki, criticized Hadid's design, with Ito comparing it to a turtle and Maki calling it a white elephant; others criticized the stadium's encroachment on the outer gardens of the Meiji Shrine.
 Arata Isozaki, on the other hand, commented that he was "shocked to see that the dynamism present in the original had gone" in the redesign of Hadid's original plan.

 The roof of the new stadium was particularly problematic from an engineering perspective, as it required the construction of two steel arches 370 m long.
 Even after design changes, the stadium was estimated to cost over 300 billion yen, more than three times the cost of the London Olympic Stadium and more than five times the cost of the Beijing Olympic Stadium.

 The Japanese government reached an agreement in June 2015 with Taisei Corporation and Takenaka Corporation to complete the stadium for a total cost of around 250 billion yen.
 The new plan maintained the steel arch design while reducing the permanent capacity of the stadium to 65,000 in track mode with an additional 15,000 simple temporary seats available, allowing for an 80,000 capacity for football and the 2019 Rugby World Cup.